-Digital transformation is not assisting with once menial tasks – it’s now crucial for businesses and universities to embrace in order to remain relevant and competitive.
-The helpfulness of new technologies, including Artificial Intelligence, can be exemplified when considering the responsibilities of today’s transcriptionists.
-Transcription is used to serve as the written record in legal proceedings, to provide accessible materials to students in academic settings, to produce shows and movies for media companies and to provide a written account of speeches or presentations, among other uses.
+In order to remain relevant and competitive, businesses and universities are embracing digital transformation to help with nearly every task.
+The helpfulness of new technologies, including Artificial Intelligence, is clear when considering how many companies are now using transcription in their work.
+Transcription is used to serve as the written record in legal proceedings, to provide accessible materials to students in academic settings, to produce shows and movies for media companies and to provide a written account of speeches or presentations.
 The legal, higher education and media industries rely on accurate transcripts in order to function and serve citizens, professionals and students effectively.

 With automatic transcription software now available, those who need transcripts must now make a choice between manual transcription and automatic transcription.
 With a plethora of transcription tools available, such as an advanced transcription kit, video transcription services and auto transcription software, it can be helpful to identify your exact needs, limitations and the volume of work you’re encountering.

 Manual transcription involves utilizing highly-trained individuals, rather than technology, to create a transcript.
 These professionals are skilled and produce accurate transcripts with key knowledge to decipher important information, type and edit quickly.

 However, it’s currently more difficult to find individuals who know how to transcribe audio manually.
 There’s a growing shortage of stenographers and transcribers available on the market.
 With fewer individuals available to service transcripts, costs can also be high.
 Those who need transcripts may pay premiums to receive rush jobs or to fulfill specific requirements, such as addressing customization needs and longer audio files.

 Yes, there are now some tools which can be embedded into the process, such as software to slow down audio for transcription, but are one or two technological implementations enough for you and your business to overcome the current barriers?